grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 So far, we have talked about value objects using a specific example of product names.
 I hope you now have a feel of how such objects can be useful.
 The next chapter will complement the description of value objects by explaining some of their general properties.

 [^isnullorempty]: By the way, the code contains a call to `IsNullOrEmpty()`.
-There are several valid arguments against using this method, e.g. by Mark Seemann (TODO check surname) (TODO add link), but in this case, I put it in to make the code shorter as the validation logic itself is not that important at the moment.
+There are several valid arguments against using this method, e.g. by Mark Seemann (http://blog.ploeh.dk/2014/11/18/the-isnullorwhitespace-trap/), but in this case, I put it in to make the code shorter as the validation logic itself is not that important at the moment.

 [^essentialskills]: A. Shalloway et al., Essential Skills For The Agile Developer.